-Given the number of roles funded in Round 2 and the extreme pressures on the journalism workforce, applicants should be confident they can recruit the roles they apply for.
-To avoid issues around poaching of staff from one media organisation to another and to meet the PIJF goals of growing the journalism workforce, priority will be given to those who can demonstrate they are proactively looking to bring new staff into the sector.
+Given the number of roles funded in previous rounds and the extreme pressures on the journalism workforce, applicants should be confident they can recruit the roles they apply for.
+To avoid issues around poaching of staff from one media organisation to another and to meet the PIJF goals of growing the journalism workforce, priority will be given to those who can demonstrate they are proactively bringing new staff into the sector.